planeguy/clusterfriend/readme.md

     "image":"http://www.clickhole.com/images/dog-hates-kenzian-econom.png"
 }
 ```
-Anything longer than the third one should be disallowed, but I don't know how to prevent it before it gets published.
+Anything longer than this last one should be disallowed, but I don't know how to prevent it before it gets published.
 Longer posts can be split into an externally linked article.
 ```json
 {
     "url":"http://cf.delek.org/feeds/1#4",